Santa Rosa Band of Cahuilla Indians

 The Santa Rosa Band of Cahuilla Indians is a federally recognized tribe of Cahuilla Indians, located in Riverside County, California.

 Reservation

 The Santa Rosa Indian Reservation, not to be confused with the Santa Rosa Rancheria, is a reservation in Riverside County in the Santa Rosa Mountains, near the town of Anza.
 It is 11092 acre acres large.
 It was established in 1907.

 Government

 The tribe's headquarters is located on the Santa Rosa Indian Reservation.
-Lovina Redner is their current tribal chairperson.
+Steven Estrada is their current tribal chairperson.

 History

 The federal government closely supervised Cahuilla after 1891.
 Government schools were opened for Cahuilla children and Protestant missionaries moved onto their reservation.
 During the 20th century, the tribe supported itself through cattle grazing and wage labor.
 Many members of the Santa Rosa band do not live on the reservation.
 In 1970, only 7 out of 61 enrolled tribal members lived on the reservation.
 Education and economic diversity has improved for the tribes since the 1970s.